Practice-Informed Supervision

 About me…

-Why I Care About Supporting Clinicians
+Why I Care About Supporting Healthcare Workers

 My nursing career began in oncology and haematology, drawn to the pace and complexity of acute care.
 While I enjoyed the clinical challenge, I soon found my true calling in whole-person and whānau care, which led me to palliative care.